tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 this pattern in our own lives:

-* Someone who seeks to be married but has not received that blessing yet might say, "I don't know when or how I will have the opportunity to marry, but I know God has promised that 'no blessings will be withheld from His faithful Saints.'"[^celestial-marriage]
+* Someone who seeks to be married but has not received that blessing yet might say, "I don’t know when or how I will have the opportunity to marry, but I know God has promised that 'no blessings will be withheld from His faithful Saints.'"[^celestial-marriage]
-* Someone who struggles with the Church's former policy of not conferring the priesthood upon Black members might say, "I don't know why the Priesthood was not given to Blacks for a time in this dispensation, but I know that God 'denieth none that come unto him, black and white, bond and free, male and female.'"[^2-nephi-26:33]
+* Someone who struggles with the Church’s former policy of not conferring the priesthood upon Black members might say, "I don’t know why the Priesthood was not given to Blacks for a time in this dispensation, but I know that God 'denieth none that come unto him, black and white, bond and free, male and female.'"[^2-nephi-26:33]
-* Someone in John and Heather's situation, discussed earlier---facing uncertain health outcomes and possibly even death---might faithfully declare, "I don't know whether I will be healed or not, but I know that 'all things have been done in the wisdom of Him who knoweth all things' and that 'there shall be a resurrection of the dead, both of the just and
+* Someone in John and Heather’s situation, discussed earlier---facing uncertain health outcomes and possibly even death---might faithfully declare, "I don’t know whether I will be healed or not, but I know that 'all things have been done in the wisdom of Him who knoweth all things' and that 'there shall be a resurrection of the dead, both of the just and